Regge spectral generator and form factors from hard exclusive amplitudes in holographic QCD

 The constituent counting rules predict the power-law fall-off of amplitudes for exclusive scattering processes according to the number of constituents that must share the large momentum transfer in order to keep the hadron intact~\cite{Brodsky:1973kr,Lepage:1980fj}.
-The full exclusive amplitude therefore receives contributions from the entire tower of twist components.
+The full exclusive amplitude therefore receives contributions from the entire tower of twist components in the Fock basis.